Henry Quartey: Committees

 Quartey is a member of Roads and Transport Committee and also a member of the Appointments Committee.

 Career

 He was the CEO of Krafty Hospitality Services Limited in Accra from 2003 to date.
 He was also the Sales and Marketing Manager of B.B.C Trading from 1992 to 1996.
 He later became the Regional Director of Dalebrook Company Limited from 1997 to 1998.
-He was also the Sales Manager and Director of Pecoll Aluminiuim Systems from 1995 to 2000.
+He was also the Sales Manager and Director of Pecoll Aluminium Systems from 1995 to 2000.
 He was the Deputy Minister for Interior.
 He was the Deputy Minister for National Security.
 He is currently the Greater Accra Regional Minister.

 Personal life

 Quartey is a Christian.
 He is married to Sybil Ansah Quartey with six children.

 Philanthropy

-In September 2021, Henry pledged to support Psalm Adjeteyfio with a monthly stipend of GH¢1,500.
-Henry claimed he was inspired by Psalm's impact in the film and entertainment industry in Ghana hence the pledge.
+In September 2021, Quartey pledged to support Psalm Adjeteyfio with a monthly stipend of GH¢1,500.
+Quartey claimed he was inspired by Psalm's impact in the film and entertainment industry in Ghana, hence the pledge.